sedelmeyer/cc-pydata/docs/tutorial.rst

         if: branch = master

     # This section specifies what travis-ci should do for each stage
     # you have defined above.
-For the "test" stage you pipenv
+For the "test" stage, your pipenv
     # environment will be installed and your tests will execute using
     # the pytest test runner set to verbose mode.
 For the "answers"
     # stage, the code in your cc-pydata package's main module will be